Walter Goodall (painter): Life

-He was youngest son of Edward Goodall, the engraver, and brother of the artists Frederick Goodall and Edward Angelo Goodall.
-He studied in the school of design at Somerset House and at the Royal Academy Schools.
+He was youngest son of Edward Goodall, the engraver, and brother of the watercolour artists Frederick Goodall and Edward Angelo Goodall.
+He studied in the school of design at Somerset House (forerunner of the Royal College of Art) and at the Royal Academy Schools.

+He visited Italy in 1868-69, and perhaps again, seeing Rome and Venice.

 About fourteen years before his death Goodall had a paralytic seizure, from which he never quite recovered, and during the last few years of his life was unable to practise his art.
-He died on 14 May 1889, in his fifty-ninth year, leaving a widow and three children.
+He died on 14 May 1889, in his fifty-ninth year, leaving a widow and three children, and was buried on the western side of Highgate Cemetery.